 As people like to talk about their experiences, it is also normal for students to want to talk about the exam they had just taken as soon as they come out of the exam.
 This also can make you feel stressed or worried about the answers you wrote down.
 When you discuss the questions with your friends they may talk about how they answer the question that differs from your answers, so don’t think about it too much.
 There is nothing you can do now, and you should feel confident in yourself and wait for your results.
 Don’t dwell on your exams too long, enjoy the long summer break, get a job, enjoy time with friends or go on a summer holiday, just make sure you attend your GCSE results day!

 There we have it, tips for students for GCSE exams, now it’s time to think whether you will continue studies into A Levels at school or college.
-It could be that you find yourself onto a more hands on role and studying a BTEC or a learning an apprenticeship.
-For some of you, it could be traveling that really interests you, so perhaps a gap year or even studying abroad?!
+It could be that you find yourself onto a more hands-on role and studying a BTEC or a learning an apprenticeship.
+For some of you, it could be travelling that really interests you, so perhaps a gap year or even studying abroad?!

 Join the 75,000 students that have already found their future career by taking our short 60-second degree quiz.
 Find out what you're like and what you could do, by discovering your strengths, personality, what you're passionate about, and some jobs and degree subjects that may be perfect for you!Take Uni Degree Quiz